zhangyazhong/verdictdb/README.md

 # Verdict

 Verdict makes database users able to get fast, approximate results for their aggregate queries on big data.
 It is designed as a middleware that stands between user's application and DBMS.
 Verdict gets the original query from user, transforms it to run on samples and calculate error estimate as well as approximate query answer.
 Then it sends the new query to DBMS and gets back the approximate answer and error estimate and sends them to the user.
-Sometimes, Verdict needs to post-process the result from DBMS before sending it to user.
+Sometimes, Verdict needs to post-process the result got from DBMS before sending it to user.

 Verdict is designed in a way that be as decoupled as possible from the underlying DBMS.
 The main parts of Verdict are independent from DBMS and just small amount of code needs to be added to support a new DBMS.
 This design lets us (or other developers in the future) to easily create a diver for any SQL DBMS and run Verdict on top of that DBMS.
 Currently we have developed drivers for **Impala** and **Hive**.
 We plan to add drivers for some other popular DBMS's soon.